DaveBackus/Data_Bootcamp_Book/intro.md

 He's alluding here to the vast community of users who are developing tools that allow Python to do all kinds of things.
 Python's data tools are an example:  they're not part of the core langauage, they're add-ons developed by users.
 He adds:  "Python people are pretty cool," so there's that, too.
 (Ford's article, "What is Code," takes up a whole issue of Bloomberg BusinessWeek.
 It's a classic, well worth reading.)

 ## Work habits

 There are no shortcuts in learning how to code.
 You simply need to spend hours -- and hours -- doing it.
 Progress will seem slow at first, but if you stick with it things will start to look familiar, and even make sense.
 You may even start to think of projects as fun, and revel in your new-found power over data.

 As you work your way up the learning curve, keep this advice in mind:

+**Stick with it.** Coding is a world of its own.
+If it seems mysterious at first, don't panic:  Stick with it and it will start to make sense.
+Here's a [great example](https://medium.com/@meandvan/how-i-learned-to-stop-worrying-and-love-the-code-af1a809457c7).
+(How can you not love someone who writes: "How I learned to stop worrying and love the code"?)

 **Practice, practice, practice.**  Any time you have something to do with data, try it out in Python.
 Play around, try new things, have fun.
 As you gain experience, you'll find that Python becomes your tool of choice.

-**Make friends.**  Coding is hard to do on your own.
+**Make friends.**  Coding is hard to learn on your own.
 A second pair of eyes is indespensible.
 So work with friends, and make new friends who know how to code.
 Intense coding sessions are a great way to develop relationships.

 **Work on your Google fu.**  You will find that many of your questions have been asked before.
-Even beter, many they've been answered.
+Even better, many they've been answered.
 One way to find them:  Google something like "python [problem]."
 There are answers in lots of places, but the best one is [Stack Overflow](http://stackoverflow.com/questions/tagged/python).

 **Be patient.** We know, it's easier to say than do, but it pays to take your time.
 Coding in a hurry is a recipe for frustration and failure.